 While other colleges have programs designed to encourage women to pursue careers in math and science, none are quite like ours.
-We believe our program's combination of scholarship support and curricular emphasis on research, as well as its inter-disciplinary nature, make it unique.
+We believe our program's curricular emphasis on research, as well as its inter-disciplinary nature, make it unique.
 By both supporting women and training them to be better researchers, we believe that MapCores will help our students be successful in our disciplines.

 Not at this time.
 The purpose of this program is to encourage more women to become involved in math, computer science, physics and engineering.